dimajix/flowman/docs/concepts/lifecycle.md

 Before executing a target, Flowman checks if the target is actually *dirty*, i.e. if it is outdated.
 Typical examples are a schema change in the `CREATE` phase, or a new data partition in the `BUILD` phase.
 Some details of this logic can be influenced via the `buildPolicy` setting in the [`relation` target](../spec/target/relation.md) or via the [Flowman config](../setup/config.md) `flowman.default.target.buildPolicy`.
 Possible values are
+* `ALWAYS`: The target is always considered to be dirty.
 * `IF_EMPTY`: The target is considered to be dirty, if the specified target partition does not exist (or is empty).
-* `ALWAYS`: The target is always considered to be dirty.
+* `IF_TAINTED`: The target is considered to be dirty, only if it is tainted by a dirty dependency.
 * `SMART`: The target is considered to be dirty, if the target partition is empty, or when the output mode is set to `APPEND` or when no partition is specified (full overwrite)
 * `COMPAT`: The target is considered to be dirty, if the target is empty, or when the output mode is set to `APPEND`.
 This setting provides the same behaviour as Flowman before version 0.30.0.
 The exact details always depend on the specific type of the [target](../spec/target/index.md).